 - 1. The employer will ensure compliance with vacation provisions under the Employment Standards Act in respect of the payment of vacation pay. - 2.
-For the purposes of Employment Insurance, the employer shall report for a teacher teaching on call (TTOC), the same number of hours worked as would be reported for a day worked by a teacher on a continuing contract. - 3.
+For the purposes of Employment Insurance, the employer shall report for a Teacher Teaching on Call (TTOC), the same number of hours worked as would be reported for a day worked by a teacher on a continuing contract. - 3.
 A TTOC shall be entitled to the mileage/kilometre allowance, rate or other payment for transportation costs, as defined by the Collective Agreement, for which the employee they are replacing is entitled to claim. - 4.
 TTOCs shall be eligible, subject to plan limitations, to participate in the benefit plans in the Collective Agreement, provided that they pay the full cost of benefit premiums. - 5.
 TTOCs shall be paid an additional compensation of \$11 over daily rate in lieu of benefits.
 This benefit will be prorated for part days worked but in no case will be less than \$5.50.
 Any and all provisions in the Previous Collective Agreement that provided additional or superior provisions in respect of payment in lieu of benefits shall remain part of the Collective Agreement.

-(Note: See Article B.2.8 for superior provisions.) - 6.
-Rate of Pay: - a.
+6. Rate of Pay:

 An Employee who is employed as a TTOC shall be paid 1/189 of their category classification and experience, to a maximum of the rate at Category 5 Step 8, for each full day worked.